nelsonmorais/azure-iot/README.md

   - Private Endpoint + NIC on the IT Default Subnet
 - 1 Device Provisioning Service (to provide an enrollment group from where the IoT Edge device will be provisioned)
   - Private Endpoint + NIC on the IT Default Subnet
-- Private DNS Zones A records for all resources with an IP linked to the NIC of the Private Endpoints ([TODO]: Storage accounts)
+- Private DNS Zone A records for all resources with an IP linked to the NIC of the Private Endpoints
 - 1 Ubuntu 18.04 Virtual Machine (the IoT Edge simulated device)
 - Time Series Insights
 - [TODO]: Azure Streaming Analytics Cluster